-Social stories are most likely to benefit students functioning intellectually in the trainable mentally impaired range or higher who possess basic language skills.
-Social stories have been used successfully with both elementary and secondary students.
-Modification of a social story can be made in response to a student's ability and individual impairment.
+stories have been used successfully with both elementary and secondary students.
+A social story can be modified in response to a student's ability and specific impairment.

-Social stories address a wide variety of purposes.

-They appear to be particularly helpful in facilitating efforts to include students with autism in general education classes.
+Social stories serve a wide variety of purposes.
+They appear to be particularly helpful in facilitating inclusion of students with autism in general education classes.
 They have been used successfully to introduce changes and new routines at home and at school, to explain the reasons for others' behaviors, or to teach new academic and social skills.
 Several case examples later in this article illustrate a few of the many uses for social stories.

 To write an effective social story, it is critical for the author to consider the perspective of the student for whom the story is written.
-Through careful observation, the author focuses on what a student may see, hear, and feel in the targeted situation. perspective determines the focus of a social story.
+Through careful observation, the author focuses on what a student may see, hear, and feel in the targeted situation.
+This perspective determines the focus of the social story.
 For example, a teacher decides to write a social story about standing in line.
-For a student who is sensitive to touch, the teacher might explain why children occasionally touch one another when standing in line, indicating that this occurs because the children want to start moving, or may need to fix their shirt or scratch their head.
-For another student who has difficulty following directions to a group, the teacher may revise the story, focusing on listing the rules for standing and walking in a line, and explaining why those rules The teacher considers a student's individual perspective, then writes an accurate description of what occurs and why.
-(The only exception to this are generic stories, described later.)
+For a student who is sensitive to touch, the teacher might explain why children occasionally touch one another when standing in line, indicating that this occurs because the children want to start moving, or may need to fix their shirts or scratch their heads.
+For a student who has difficulty following directions given to a group, the teacher may revise that story, focusing on listing the rules for standing and walking in a line, and explaining why those rules exist.
+The teacher considers a student's individual perspective, then writes an accurate description of what occurs and why.
+(The only exceptions to this are generic stories, described later.)